LETSGO: A spacecraft-based mission to accurately measure the solar angular momentum with frame-dragging: Introduction

-In regard to our mission, the direct observable quantity will be the Earth-probe range $\rho$; we will look at how gravitomagnetism affects it with respect to the standard, well tested Newtonian and general relativistic\footnote{Here we refer to the so-called gravitoelectric \cite{MashNOVA}, static component of the gravitational field \cite{Schwa} yielding well known general relativistic phenomena like the geodetic or de Sitter precession of an orbiting gyroscope \cite{Des}, and the Einstein perihelion precession \cite{Ein}.
+In regard to our mission, the direct observable quantity considered here will be the Earth-probe range $\rho$; in principle, also Doppler range-rate measurements could be considered as well, but we will not do that in the present paper.
+We will look at how gravitomagnetism dynamically affects the range with respect to the standard, well tested Newtonian and general relativistic\footnote{Here we refer to the so-called gravitoelectric \cite{MashNOVA}, static component of the gravitational field \cite{Schwa} yielding well known general relativistic phenomena like the geodetic or de Sitter precession of an orbiting gyroscope \cite{Des}, and the Einstein perihelion precession \cite{Ein}.
 Several successful empirical checks exist for them since long ago \cite{Will}.} mechanics due to the orbital motion of LETSGO\footnote{We will not deal with the gravitomagnetic effect on the propagation of the electromagnetic waves between the probe and the terrestrial station(s).}.
 To this aim, we will, first, numerically integrate the equations of motion in cartesian coordinates of both the Earth and the probe with and without the gravitomagnetic field of the Sun over a suitable time span $\Delta t$.
 Then, we will compute the time-dependent difference between the ranges computed in both the numerical integrations, i.e. with and without the gravitomagnetic field, in order to obtain a time series for $\Delta\rho_{\rm LT}$ representative of the range shift caused by the solar Lense-Thirring effect \cite{LT}.
 We will repeat the same analysis also for the non-spherically symmetric component of the Newtonian gravitational field of the Sun due to its quadrupole mass moment $J_2$ \cite{j20,j2} because it is the major source of systematic error of gravitational origin; at present, it is known with a $\sim 10\%$ accuracy \cite{j2acc,j2acc2}.